Revisiting the Archive — Wendell Sayers

 EM: The depot?
 What kind of…?

 WS: The train depot.
 It’s where the train used to come in.
 And he was gay.
-And he asked me, he was going to the meeting one night and asked me if I’d like to go along.
+And he asked me—he was going to the meeting one night and asked me if I’d like to go along.
 I said, “Yes, I’ll go.”
 So we went into somebody’s home I didn’t know.
 I went in.
-There was a group of guys sitting there.
-I imagine ten or twelve maybe?
+There was a group of guys sitting there—I imagine 10 or 12 maybe?

 I went first place, I’d say, to know or to meet somebody who was like me.
 I mean gay by that.
 That was my primary purpose in going.
 It developed later, or as time went on, that once I found there were others besides me I was much better able to accept myself.